-Is there anything worse than accidentally overdrawing your account?
-It happens — but it shouldn’t stop you from achieving your financial goals.
+Accidentally overdrawing your account happens — but it shouldn’t stop you from achieving your financial goals.
 Overdraft protection, a service offered by most banks and credit unions, is one way to avoid a negative checking balance.

-Earlier this year, Ally became one of the first major U.S. banks to eliminate overdraft fees for our customers, so you might be surprised to hear us talking about overdraft protection.
-But this service isn’t just about eliminating fees, it’s about helping to protect you from the possible challenges of an overdrawn account.
+In 2021, Ally became one of the first large U.S. banks to eliminate overdraft fees for our customers, so you might be surprised to hear us talking about overdraft protection.
+But this service isn’t just about eliminating fees, it’s about helping protect you from the possible challenges of an overdrawn account.

 What happens when you overdraft your account?